 Phylum Cnidaria is the group of multicellular animals belonging to the sub-kingdom of Enterozao.
 According to tissue differentiation, the animals of this group are two types diploblastic and triploblastic.

-In the early days, cnidarians and ctenophores would be considered as the animals of a single Phylum named Coelenterata.
+In the early days, cnidarians and ctenophores would be considered the animals of a single phylum named Coelenterata.